-31.8 Installing the Standalone Server
+29.8 Installing the Standalone Server

 The WAR also comes packaged with a standalone server, based on Glassfish V3 Embedded.
 The quick start is:

+The quiene scare is:

 - Untar the download

 - bin/start.sh to start.
 By default it will listen on port 8080, with JMX listening on port 8081, will have both RESTful and SOAP web services enabled, and will use a sample Ehcache configuration from the WAR module.

 - bin/stop.sh to stop